|Author||Dataiku (Alex Bourret)|

 Export data to Splunk

 - If the exported data has a schema corresponding to Splunk’s data structure, the content of these columns will be stored into corresponding Splunk columns, and not into _raw.
-As an example, it means you can import a Splunk index, enrich it with DSS and send it back to another Splunk index while keeping the original event timestamps in the timestamp column.
+As an example, it means you can import a Splunk index, enrich it with Dataiku and send it back to another Splunk index while keeping the original event timestamps in the timestamp column.

 - Select the dataset to export, then select the Exporter to folder recipe.